 Although the practicum begins after the completion of coursework, it is very important that students start thinking about their practicum experience early in the academic program.
 To help with this process, we have developed this Portal which will provide you with the information needed to become familiar with the practicum.

-This timeline will provide you with a step by step explanation for the process you should follow leading up to your actual Practicum.
-By adhering to these steps you guarantee the best possible outcome for both obtaining your Practicum site and performing well during your Practicum.
+This timeline will provide you with a step-by-step guide of the process you should follow leading up to your scheduled Practicum start date.
+By adhering to these steps, you guarantee the best possible outcome for both securing a Practicum Site and successfully completing your Practicum component of the MACP Program.
+Please note this is a suggested timeline, practicum sites may vary in their timelines and expectations.

 Complete these activities at least 12 months prior to practicum: